softwaremill/magnolia/readme.md

  - works with recursive and mutually-recursive definitions
  - supports parameterized ADTs (GADTs), including those in recursive types
  - supports typeclasses whose generic type parameter is used in either covariant and contravariant positions
+ - supports value classes of non-parametrized case classes in version `v2`

 ## Getting Started